Restaurants & Bars

 Quarantine for pets varies from 0-6 months subject to their history and vaccination records.
 You may bring your cat, dog or bird into Hong Kong with a minimum amount of fuss if you are coming from a Category I or Category II country.
 Animals from a Category III country must go through quarantine at the owner's expense.
 For importing your pets to Hong Kong, you need to obtain in advance a special import permit from the Agriculture, Fisheries and Conservation Department.
 It usually takes 5 working days to process the application from the date of receipt of permit fee to the date of issue, subject to provision of all required information.
 Overseas applicants may nominate a person or agent in Hong Kong to apply for the permit on their behalf to minimize inconvenience and to expedite urgent applications.

-As of April 2013, the import of two pet animals as baggage shall be allowed only to persons who transfer their residence to India after two years of continuous stay abroad.
+As of 2013 pet owners looking to visit India on a tourist visa are not permitted to bring their pet to India.
+India allows import of two pet animals as baggage only to persons transferring their residence to India after two years of continuous stay abroad.

 The EU system of Passports for Pets allows cats, dogs and ferrets to travel between EU member states.
 This EU Pet Passport certifies that the pet has been identified by means of a microchip and vaccinated against rabies.
 Pets from higher risk non-EU countries will also require a blood test.
 Cats or dogs from qualifying low-risk countries (including the US, Canada, and Mexico) must undergo the following in this order: Be microchipped (this must be done before anything else); Be vaccinated for rabies subsequently; Have a Veterinary Certificate issued or endorsed by the competent authority in the country of origin; Dogs must be treated for tapeworm between 24 and 120 hours before travel and the time and date of treatment must be entered on the passport.
 Treatment for ticks is not compulsory but it is advisable to get it at the same time as the tapeworm treatment.

-No dog or cat shall be imported into Jamaica except such an animal was born and breed in Great Britain, Northern Ireland or the Republic of Ireland.
-This applies to Guide Dogs also.
+Jamaica is a rabies-free country; no dog or cat shall be imported into Jamaica unless it was born and bred in Great Britain, Northern Ireland or the Republic of Ireland and has not been vaccinated This applies to Guide Dogs also.
 Dogs and Cats vaccinated against rabies are not allowed entry into Jamaica.

 On arrival in Japan dogs and cats from countries designated as rabies-free -- Iceland, Australia, New Zealand, Fiji, Hawaii, Guam -- must undergo import quarantine for a set period to screen out rabies (and in the case of dogs, rabies and leptospirosis), depending on conditions.
 Furthermore, in order to check whether they have contracted the diseases in isolation from other animals or humans, the animals are held in the quarantine facilities of the Animal Quarantine Service (AQS).
 Please bear in mind that even when a long quarantine period is necessary, quarantine cannot be allowed at any place other than the premises of AQS.